Red Bend Catholic College: History

+Marist Brothers' College, Forbes had a School building in Johnson St, Forbes.
+In 1939, the Bishop purchased the now current site along the Lachlan River.
+WWII prevented any building.

+On the 6th of November, 1955 the first classes commenced at the Red Bend site as the location of Marist Brothers' College, Forbes.

-Prior to 1977, the Catholic education of students in this region was provided by three secondary schools; Our Lady of Mercy College, Forbes; Our Lady of Mercy High School, Parkes; and Marist Brothers' College, Forbes.
+Prior to 1977, the Catholic education of students in this region was provided by three secondary schools; Our Lady of Mercy College, Forbes; Our Lady of Mercy High School, Parkes; and Marist Brothers' College on Johnson St, Forbes.

-In February 1977, these three schools combined to form one co-educational High School, with the name of Red Bend Catholic College, at the site of the former Marist Brothers' College, on the banks of the Lachlan River.
+In February 1977, these three schools combined to form one co-educational High School from years 7-12, with the name of Red Bend Catholic College, at the site of the former Marist Brothers' College, on the banks of the Lachlan River.
 This merger brought together the teaching traditions of the Mercy Sisters and the Marist Brothers.

+In July 2026, Red Bend Catholic College celebrated 100 years of Marist Education in Forbes.

 Principals

 The following individuals have served as College Principal: